-Allowance for impairment recognized on investment properties and other properties held for sale are discussed in Notes 13.
+Allowance for impairment recognized on investment properties and other properties held for sale are discussed in Notes 16 and 17.
 There are no impairment losses recognized in goodwill, acquired branch licenses, bank premises, furniture, fixtures and equipment.

-(g) Valuation of Post-employment Benefits
+g) Valuation of Post-employment Benefits

 The determination of the Bank's obligation and cost of post-employment benefit plan is dependent on the selection of certain assumptions used by actuaries in calculating such amounts.
-Those assumptions include, among others, discount rates, expected rate of salary increases and employee turnover.
+Those assumptions are described in Note 23 and include, among others, discount rates, expected rate of salary increases and employee turnover.
 A significant change in any of these actuarial assumptions may generally affect the recognized expense and the carrying amount of the post-employment benefit obligation in the next reporting period.